RandyRDavila/Linear-TxGraffiti/README.md

 # Linear_TxGraffiti
+*Automated conjecturing in graph theory using Python*

+### What is it?
-An automated conjecturing program for simple connected graphs
+Linear TxGraffiti is the latest version of TxGraffiti, an automated conjecturing program which produces conjectures on simple and connected graphs.

-## Basic usage
+### Basic usage

 Running the following from the command line will prompt the user to select a graph theory invariant to conjecture on: